Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Common job titles for middle managers include:

-Middle managers often hold a bachelor’s degree, although some jobs require a master’s degree, depending on the industry.
+Middle managers often hold a bachelor’s degree, although some jobs require a management master’s degree, depending on the industry.
+Other educational options include an undergraduate management certificate, which can help you learn critical skills for your role as a general or operations manager.

-First-line managers, also known as front-line or supervisory managers, are the lowest management level in an organization.
+Though first-line managers, also known as front-line or supervisory managers, are one of the lower management levels in an organization.
 First-line managers directly supervise front-line employees and ensure they complete their tasks on time and to standards.

 Some of the most common responsibilities of first-line managers are: